A statistical framework for analyzing shape in a time series of random geometric objects: Characterizing -valued processes

 \subsection{Characterizing measures via ball volumes}

 It follows naturally from \autoref{ergodiccase} that the infinite-dimensional distance matrix distribution

 is a complete invariant of a stationary ergodic Polish-valued stochastic process $X=(X_t\colon t\in \znum)$.
-In other words, it is a complete invariant of a metric measure-preserving dynamical system $(S^\znum, \rho_S, \mu_X, \theta)$ of which the measure preserving map $\theta$ is ergodic under the measure $\mu_X$.
+In other words, it is a complete invariant of a metric measure-preserving dynamical system $(S^\znum, \rho_S, \mu_X, \theta)$ where the measure-preserving map $\theta$ is ergodic under $\mu_X$.
+This property implies in particular that the stable shape descriptors built in practice from the sample of distances have access to all the geometric information of the underlying space.

-We now build on this result, and relate this characterization to a family of processes --- the process of ball volumes of the finite-dimensional distributions (fidis) of $X$ --- which form the blueprint for the test statistics introduced next.
-Under the conditions of \autoref{ergodiccase}, the ball volumes are fully determined by the infinite-dimensional matrix distributions $\phi(X)$ .
-However, we can also provide conditions such that the ball volumes characterize $\phi(X)$, and hence that the measure $\mu_X$ (via Kolmogorov's extension theorem) is completely characterized by this family of ball volume processes.